FrontEnd-ro/frontend.ro/README.md

 NODE_ENV=development
 ```

-Then run the local server using `yarn dev`.
-Get in touch with us for more details.
+Then provision the DB (see next step) and run the local server using `yarn dev`.
+Get in touch with us for more details at [hello@frontend.ro](hello@frontend.ro).

+## Provisioning (WIP)

+If you wanna fully run the app on your local machine, you'll have to provision a MongoDB database yourself.

+Have a look at the `server/_provisioning` folder.
+It's still work in progress, but you'll find there some scripts which will make it easier to insert data in bulk, for your local environment.

 ## Database Dump, Restore and Backup